-Shodan -- used by pentesters, researchers and data scientists everywhere to analyze information about computers on the Internet.
+Shodan: Used by pentesters, researchers and data scientists everywhere to analyze information about computers on the Internet.
 From webcams to SCADA to looking at where various SSL information in certificates can tie organisations together.
 It is a common tool used by many different people.
-We really wanted to get some Maltego goodness on that!

-Taking an IP address, you can identify various pieces of information for that IP address, these are broken down into the following:
+Taking an IP address, users can identify various pieces of information for that IP address, these are broken down into the following:

 - Service - A service is an application running on a particular port and is represented as <port>:<banner> in a new maltego.Service entity.
 If the banner is unknown the text "<unknown>" is displayed.